 Water - the priest will pour water on your child's head.
 Water is a sign of washing and cleansing.
 In baptism it is a sign of being washed free from sin and beginning a new life with God.

-Candles - Jesus is the Light of the World.
-A large candle may be lit in the church and you may also be given a lighted candle at the end of the service as a reminder of the light which has come into your child's life.
-It is up to you, the child's godparents and the church community to help your child reject the world of darkness and follow a way of life that reflects goodness and light.
+Candles - A large candle will be lit in church and you will be given a candle lit from this at the end of the service as a reminder of the light which has come into your child's life.
+It is a keepsake to light every year on the birthday of your child’s baptism.